axelarnetwork/axelar-docs/STYLE-GUIDE.md

 ### When addressing the reader

-* Address the reader directly by using the second-person “you.”
+* Address the reader directly by using the second-person "you."
-* Do not use the word “I.” When speaking on Axelar’s behalf, use “we.”
+* Do not use the word "I." When speaking on Axelar’s behalf, use "we."

 |  **Recommended**  |  **Not recommended** |
 | --- | --- |